microsoft/app-store-vsts-extension/README.md

 3. **Skip Submission** *(Checkbox)* - Upload a beta app without distributing to testers.

+4. **Distribute to External Testers** *(Checkbox)* - Select to distribute the build to external testers (cannot be used with 'Skip Build Processing Wait' and 'Skip Submission').
+Using this option requires setting release notes in 'What to Test?'.

+5. **Groups** *(String)* - Optionally specify the group(s) of external testers this build should be distributed to.
+To specify multiple groups, separate group names by commas e.g. 'External Beta Testers,TestVendors'.
+If not specified the default 'External Testers' is used.

 ##### Release Options for Production track

 1. **Skip Binary Upload** *(Checkbox)* - Skip binary upload and only update metadata and screenshots.